Check you’re in the right Universal Credit work-related activity group

 You or your partner are working or self-employed

-If you’re self-employed you’ll be in the ‘no work-related activity group’ if you earn above the ‘minimum income floor’.
+If you’re self-employed you’ll be in the ‘no work-related activity group’ if either:

 If your earnings vary they’re calculated as an average of the past 3 months.

-For your earnings threshold, your weekly hours depend on what work-related activity group you’re in:
+For your earnings threshold, your weekly hours depend on what work-related activity group you would be in if you weren't working:

 |Your work group||Hours|